Coxeter quiver representations in fusion categories and Gabriel's theorem: Coxeter quiver representations in fusion categories

+When we do not wish to name the vertices and arrows, we shall use bullets for the vertices and simply write the labels above the arrows, where we use the ``Coxeter graph convention'' that an arrow without label is always assumed to have label `3'.
+For example, the Coxeter quiver above shall be drawn as:

+In particular, a Coxeter quiver with only label `3' will look just like a classical quiver. \end{example}

-We are interested in the following generalised setting: \begin{definition} A \emph{Coxeter quiver} $Q=(Q_0,Q_1,s,t,v)$ consists of a quiver $(Q_0,Q_1,s,t)$ equipped with an arrow label map $v: Q_1 \ra \{ n \in \mathbb{N} \mid n \geq 3 \}$. \end{definition} \begin{remark} The reader who is familiar with Coxeter theory may wonder why the label $\infty$ is not included.
+\begin{remark} The reader who is familiar with Coxeter theory may wonder why the label $\infty$ is not included.
 As it will become clear later during the consideration of representations (\cref{defn: coxeter quiver representation}), an arrow with label $n$ should be thought of as weighted by $2\cos(\pi/n)$; the object $\nPi[v(\alpha)]_{\scriptscriptstyle v(\alpha)-3}$ appearing in the definition is an object with quantum dimension (equivalently Perron-Frobenius dimension) equal to $2\cos(\pi/n)$.
 As such, the $n \ra \infty$ case (where $2\cos(\pi/n) \ra 2$) should be represented by double arrows .
-This coincides with the classical convention where the affine $\hat{A}_1$ quiver is just the Kronecker quiver. \end{remark} In practice, we shall present Coxeter quivers as follow:
+This coincides with the classical convention where the affine $\hat{A}_1$ quiver is just the Kronecker quiver. \end{remark}

-where we use the ``Coxeter graph convention'' that an arrow without label is always assumed to have label `3'.
-In particular, every (classical) quiver is by definition a Coxeter quiver with only label `3'.
-We shall use $i \xra{v(\alpha)} j$ to denote an arrow $\alpha$ in $Q$ labelled by $v(\alpha)$ with $s(\alpha) = i$ and $t(\alpha) = j$.

 \begin{remark} Note that a Coxeter quiver is not the same as a valued quiver -- a valued quiver has its arrows labelled by a pair of positive integers.
-One should think of Coxeter quivers as associated to \emph{possibly non-integral}, but symmetric \emph{Coxeter} matrices; whereas valued quivers are associated to \emph{integral}, but only symmetrisable \emph{Cartan} matrices. \end{remark}
+One should think of Coxeter quivers as being associated to \emph{possibly non-integral}, but symmetric \emph{Coxeter} matrices; whereas valued quivers are associated to \emph{integral}, but only symmetrisable \emph{Cartan} matrices. \end{remark}